thor-harsh/Project--ML-21/README.md

 <table>

-**In this project we have applied PCA (Principal Component Analysis) on Fashion MNIST dataset to get the best 3 principal components and thus reducing it from higher dimensions to lower dimensions and plotting a 3d plot of that.**
+**In this project we have applied PCA (Principal Component Analysis) on Fashion MNIST dataset to get the best 3 principal components and thus reducing it from higher dimensions to lower dimensions and plotting a 3d plot of that with training and testing set as two labels.**

 Principal component analysis (PCA) is a popular technique for analyzing large datasets containing a high number of dimensions/features per observation, increasing the interpretability of data while preserving the maximum amount of information, and enabling the visualization of multidimensional data.